datagrok/dialogue/README.md

 _draft/unfinished/vaporware_

-*Dialogue* is a system for asynchronous conversation on the Internet, intended to to not only replace, but bring about the convergence of:
+*Dialogue* is a system for asynchronous conversation on the Internet, intended to replace all of these with a single, decentralized, user-centric open protocol:

 - SMTP E-Mail
 - NNTP newsgroups